vhazali/cs3281/README.md

 * To contact teaching team: email to cs3281-staff@googlegroups.com

-* Progress reporting: done via the Project progress page of this module website.
+* Progress reporting: done via the Project progress page (see [sample](projectProgress.md)) of this module website.
 When you need to update any information about your team or yourself, submit a PR.